Italo Meschi: Personal life

 Italo Meschi never married.
 "Admired and coveted by many beautiful women, yet always absorbed in his musical environment, he valued them precious little", wrote his brother Mario.
-During the war years, at age 56, he did fall in love with a younger woman with a long and inconclusive relationship.
+During the war years, at age 56, he fell in love with a younger woman with a long and inconclusive relationship.

 He was a vegetarian who left behind recipes and recommendations for food deficiencies.
 As an early environmentalist, he laid out a plan on how to make his town livable.

 In Lucca, people referred to him as the "Christ" for his long thick beard and Nazarene-style hair.
 Devout in his own way, he had disagreements with the Church.
 To honour his art, locals called him "Maestro Italo".

 In October 1957, a day after his death, the daily La Nazione referred to his "sincere and incorruptible spirit which did not allow bending to the demands of our modern consumer society".
-"Therein lies the commercial handicap", had written,three decades earlier, British author Constance Vaughan in her article "The Last of the Troubadours", after having interviewed Maestro Italo.
+"Therein lies the commercial handicap", had written, three decades earlier, British author Constance Vaughan in her article "The Last of the Troubadours", after having interviewed Maestro Italo.